 3.1.2 Prior publication

-Journal of Health Management offers optional open access publishing via the SAGE Choice programme.
-For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.
+Journal of Health Management offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
+Find out if your institution is participating by visiting Open Access Agreements at Sage.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 A LaTex template is available on the Manuscript Submission Guidelines page of our Author Gateway.